 Rooms are retro-modern with crisp white linens.
 They are styled to pay homage to the neighborhood’s decadent history with avant-garde art and music memorabilia.
 No detail is overlooked to bring the Pigalle spirit to life.
 Some rooms have record players with a curated collection of vinyl.
 All rooms have vintage furniture.
 Le Labo soaps can be found in the bathrooms, and mini-bars are equipped with mini-bottles of pre-made Le Pigalle-worthy cocktails.

-The standard rooms are not huge but decorated so comfortably that you almost feel like you might be staying in the guest room of your well-connected, metropolitan music-producer cousin.
-There are several room types to cover most budgets and range from single-bed room on the low end to rooms with balconies and exposed clawfoot tubs on the higher end.
+The standard rooms aren’t huge.
+That said, they are decorated so comfortably that you feel like you are staying in your stylish friend’s guest room.
+There are several room types to cover most budgets.
+They range from a single-bed room on the low end to rooms with balconies and exposed clawfoot tubs on the higher end.
 In Le Pigalle style, the tubs are placed perfectly away from the windows to hide you from the neighbors, but to let you see the blue skies and rooftops of the classic Parisian street.

 Le Pigalle is accessible to both tourist attractions and local fare, making it an ideal home away from home.
-It’s the kind of place where you can sit in the café by the big windows that are open to the street, grab an afternoon drink and spot Caroline de Maigret and her partner, Yarol Poupaud, strolling past.
+It’s the kind of place where you can sit in the café by the big windows that are open to the street.
+Over an afternoon drink, you may spot Caroline de Maigret and her partner, Yarol Poupaud, strolling past.
 Parisian coolness personified, while Le Pigalle is the ultimate in Parisian hotel cool.